lnperry/MathFansDiscordBot/README.md

 current_voice_channel = 0
 ```

-You will need to change these values to:
+You must change these values to:
-1. Your personal **token** found when you created the bot account on discord (see Installation)
+1. Your personal **token** found when you created the bot account on discord (see Installation).
-2. Your personal **instructor_id** which can be found by right clicking your username in any discord chat while in developer mode and selecting 'copy id' at the bottom of the pop up menu
+2. Your personal **instructor_id** which can be found by using the Discord desktop app in developer mode and right clicking your username in then selecting 'copy id' at the bottom of the pop up menu.
-3. The name of the server where you would like to use this bot
+3. The name of the server where you would like to use this bot.
-4. Set current voice channel with the bot command !changeinstructor
+4. Set current voice channel with the bot command !changeinstructor.

 The resulting code block should look something like this:
 ```python